Configuring Elliott V8.6

 Yes (not required)

 Even though you may be using Elliott 8.6 programs, you may continue to run Elliott databases in Elliott 8.2 /8.5 format as long as you don't store alphabetic values in your Elliott document number fields.
-You may do so because: (1) You like to evaluate Elliott 8.6 first while most of your users are running on Elliott 8.2/8.5; (2) It may take you time to convert third party applications like Crystal Reports or web applications that depend on the V8.2 web services to convert to Elliott 8.6 format.
+You may do so because: (1) You want to evaluate Elliott 8.6 first while most of your users are running on Elliott 8.2/8.5; (2) It may take you time to convert third party applications like Crystal Reports or web applications that depend on the V8.2 web services to convert to Elliott 8.6 format.

 Once you are ready, you can use the <ElliottRoot>\Bin86\DDF2BTR.EXE utility to convert your V8.2 databases to V8.6 format.
 After that, you are ready to store alphabetic values in your document numbers, and you can't use Elliott 8.2 and other third party applications that utilize the Elliott 8.2 format anymore.
 Please refer to Elliott 8.6 Release Notes and other KB articles on how to use DDF2BTR.EXE for this purpose.